NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common causes

--   Cloudflare staff disabled proxying for the domain due to abuse or terms of service violations.
+-   Khulnasoft staff disabled proxying for the domain due to abuse or terms of service violations.
--   DNS changes have not yet propagated or the site owner’s DNS _A records_ point to [Cloudflare IP addresses](https://www.cloudflare.com/ips).
+-   DNS changes have not yet propagated or the site owner’s DNS _A records_ point to [Khulnasoft IP addresses](https://www.Khulnasoft.com/ips).

 ### Resolution

-If the issue persists beyond 5 minutes, [contact Cloudflare Support](https://support.cloudflare.com/hc/articles/200172476).
+If the issue persists beyond 5 minutes, [contact Khulnasoft Support](https://support.Khulnasoft.com/hc/articles/200172476).

 ___